 Accessories and Clothing – Must Have Items!

-Face Cream and Soap: Bringing enough of your preferred face cream and soap to last the entire trip is important when traveling to some destinations around the world.
+Bringing enough of your preferred face cream and soap to last the entire trip is important when traveling to some destinations around the world.
 For example, Southeast Asia pale skin is highly prized.
 So, almost all face creams and soaps contain some sort of bleaching agent.
-Apparently even white armpits are considered illustrious because deodorant there also has whitening powers.
+Apparently, even white armpits are considered illustrious because deodorant there also has whitening powers.
 So stock up and pack your own Face Cream and Soap before leaving home.

 For information on what to pack as a female traveler, check out our article on Essential Travel Items for Women.